Kriegg History, Family Crest & Coats of Arms

 The surname Kriegg was first found in Silesia, where the family rose to prominence early in the mediaeval era.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.
 Individual bearers of this name first mentioned in ancient chronicles include Johann Criec (Chrieger) who lived around 1260.

-Important Dates for the Kriegg family
+Early History of the Kriegg family

 This web page shows only a small excerpt of our Kriegg research.
 Another 389 words (28 lines of text) covering the years 1711, 1737, 1701, 1740, 1818, 1743, 1830, 1837, 1683, 1755, 1617, 1681, 1634, 1666, 1649, 1725, 1652 and 1735 are included under the topic Early Kriegg History in all our PDF Extended History products and printed products wherever possible.